Explainable Activity Recognition for Smart Home Systems

-Specifically, our work makes the following contributions:
+Through two different studies with everyday users, we compare user understanding of smart home activity labels with respect to explanations from each XAI technique.
+Our work contributes several key findings: \begin{enumerate} \item Everyday users significantly prefer the natural language explanations generated from our explainable activity recognition framework, in comparison to the current gold standard activity label outputs of activity recognition models.

-\begin{enumerate} \item Integrating leading approaches in activity recognition and XAI research, we introduce four computational techniques for generating natural language explanations of temporal, multimodal activity recognition data and compare their effectiveness at generating meaningful and accurate explanations.
+\item In both real-time and asynchronous remote caregiver monitoring settings, our framework's explanations provide increased user confidence in correct activity recognition model predictions, specifically with SHAP-based explanations providing the most confidence.

-\item We apply each of the above techniques to smart home activity recognition.
-Through a study with everyday users, we evaluate user preferences with respect to the type of explanations users find most effective.
+\item In an expert analysis, the SHAP XAI-model generates the most sensible explanations for multivariate activity recognition data, in comparison to the other XAI models, but at an increased computational cost.

-\end{enumerate} Our results show that: \textit{i)} the leading approach, SHAP, has a 92\% success rate in generating accurate explanations, although significant tradeoffs exist between explanation accuracy and computational efficiency across the XAI methods studied; \textit{ii)} in 84\% of sampled scenarios users preferred natural language explanations over a simple activity label; and \textit{iii)} explanations generated by some XAI methods can lead users to lose confidence in the accuracy of the underlying activity recognition model, while others lead users to gain confidence.
-Taking all studied factors into consideration, we find SHAP-based explanations to be the most effective when considering multiple factors such as XAI model accuracy, computational efficiency and user preference; however, we also observe that user preferences among XAI explanation types vary and that no one XAI explanation type is consistently favored in all scenarios.
+\end{enumerate} To the best of our knowledge, this is the first work that adopts leading XAI techniques (LIME \cite{ribeiro2016should}, SHAP \cite{lundberg2017unified}, and Anchors \cite{ribeiro2018anchors}) for the purposes of explaining activity recognition systems to non-AI experts.
+With our findings, this work is a first step towards providing explainable activity recognition for situated settings.